zerodytrash/Simple-YouTube-Age-Restriction-Bypass/account-proxy/README.md

 This is the account proxy server to access age-restricted videos via an age-verified or US-located YouTube account.
 You can run your own account proxy server instance and include the cookies of a YouTube account in the configuration.
 This allows you to share the account with others to access age-restricted videos.

 ### Installation
-1. Restore dependencies with `npm install`
+1. Install required dependencies with `npm install`.
-2. Create the `.env` configuration (see below) and paste the required cookies from your YouTube account.
+2. Create the `.env` configuration (see below) and paste the required `SAPISID` and `PSID` cookies from your YouTube account.
+> The YouTube account must be verified in order to unlock some age-restricted videos.
+3. Start the server with `npm run proxy:start` or `npm start` in `/account-proxy`.

-3. If your account is not age-verified and you don't have an IP from the USA, you might need to use an http(s) proxy located in that region.
+> If your account is not age-verified and you don't have an IP from the USA, you might need to use an http(s) proxy located in that region.
-4. Start the server with `node server.js`

 ``.env`` configuration: